 fresh-installed with Release 9.1(1) or later.
 The new uploaded media partition

 introduced in Release 9.1(1) is automatically created during upgrade and does

 support the capability to be increased in size after installation.

 If you upgrade a

-your cluster, be aware that though the new nodes will be installed with
+nodes to your cluster, be aware that although the new nodes will be installed

-expandable recorded media storage, Cisco does not support that flexibility.
+with expandable recorded media storage, Cisco does not support that

-Provision approximately the same amount of recording space on each new node as
+flexibility.
+Provision approximately the same amount of recording space on each

-is available on each upgraded node.
-Although storage space disparity across
+new node as is available on each upgraded node.
+Although storage space

 A node can take